redis/ioredis/README.md

 And since I'm not an English native speaker so if you find any grammar mistake in the documentation, please also let me know. :)

 ## Contributors
 Ordered by date of first contribution.
-[Auto-generated](https://github.com/dtrejo/node-authors) on Fri, 03 Jul 2015 16:54:30 GMT.
+[Auto-generated](https://github.com/dtrejo/node-authors) on Thu, 23 Jul 2015 11:27:03 GMT.

 - [luin](https://github.com/luin)
 - [Howard Yeh](https://github.com/hayeah) aka `hayeah`